rilieo/oogle-unphotos/README.md

 - users can store multiple photos (by embedding)
   - rearranged photos are generated randomly from original photos
-  - photos will be sorted based on user preference of a filter
+  - photos will be sorted based on a filter
-- users can create albums to store their photos in
+- users can create albums to organize and group their photos

 User Model: